darkroom2/arkanoid-like/TASK_CONDITIONS.md

 ### Player

-* The player can move a platform using left and right arrow keyboard buttons.
-Initially the player can choose the angle of the ball by pressing the left mouse button (the ball should be launched in the direction of the mouse cursor).
+* **The player can move a platform using left and right arrow keyboard buttons.
+Initially the player can choose the angle of the ball by pressing the left mouse button (the ball should be launched in the direction of the mouse cursor).**

 ### Ball

-* The ball moves linearly with a constant speed.
+* **The ball moves linearly with a constant speed**.
 It reflects from edges, blocks and the player's platform.

 ### Environment